yairm210/Unciv/Uniques.md

 "Can carry 2 aircraft" - Replaced with "Can carry [amount] [unitFilter] units"

 "Can carry 1 extra aircraft" - Replaced with "Can carry [amount] extra [unitFilter] units"

+"Reduces damage taken from interception by 50%" - Replaced with "Damage taken from interception reduced by [amount]%"

+"Can not be intercepted" - Replaced with "Cannot be intercepted"